The host centre must:

 - A candidate is a distance learner, registered with a Distance Learning Provider, which has been approved by one or more of the JCQ awarding bodies for general qualification examinations.
 The candidate has been entered for a GCE or GCSE specification with a non-examination assessment component.
 The Distance Learning Provider is unable to conduct the specification’s written examination components.
 (Further information on distance learners may be found within Appendix 3 of the JCQ publication Instructions for conducting non-examination assessments.)

-Please note that acceptable reasons for requesting a transferred candidate arrangement are subject to the candidate(s) transferring to an examination centre approved by one or more of the JCQ awarding bodies for general qualification examinations.
+- A candidate has entries in different subjects involving more than one centre, leading to a timetable clash in an examination session.
+(A transferred candidate arrangement will be accepted up to the published deadline for the series concerned.
+Online applications received after the published deadline will be at the discretion of the awarding body.)NB Acceptable reasons for requesting a transferred candidate arrangement are subject to the candidate(s) transferring to an examination centre approved by one or more of the JCQ awarding bodies for general qualification examinations.

 Unacceptable reasons for requesting transfers are: